Playing While Black

 only about physical movements; it was an expression of our shared experiences

-experience.
-I often find the standard dungeon music too jarring, but here, the
+heartbeat of the experience.
+I often find the standard dungeon music too

-soundscape matched our sensual energy perfectly.
+jarring, but here, the soundscape matched our sensual energy perfectly.

-In my local kink community, there are respected educators
+In my local kink community, there are respected

-often overlooked.
-Observers frequently comment on how our play carries a
+comment on how our play carries a different intentionality—there’s a depth and

-more profoundly.
-I wholeheartedly agree; our cultural experiences shape the way
+richness that seems to resonate more profoundly.
+I wholeheartedly agree; our

-we engage with one another.
+cultural experiences shape the way we engage with one another.

 What many people don’t realize is that our backgrounds